 According to the PA DCNR, “the recent cooldown and colder nights observed statewide have spurred noticeable changes in the northern tier.
 The ten-day forecast indicates seasonable to below-average temperatures, which should compel steady changes throughout the commonwealth.”

 They continue that abundant rainfall throughout the growing season has primed Pennsylvania forests for a “fantastic fall foliage season.
 Expect a vibrant, beautiful show!”

-Pennsylvania’s DCNR has lots of resources available if you want to plan a road trip or a hiking excursion, including an interactive map that shows prime locations for viewing PA fall foliage from various spots around the state, and a number of guides on their ‘Good Natured’ blog, including staff recommendations for new trails to hike, and lesser-known hiking trails in Pennsylvania.
+Pennsylvania’s DCNR has lots of resources available if you want to plan a road trip or a hiking excursion, including an interactive map that shows prime locations for viewing PA fall foliage from various spots around the state, and a number of guides on their ‘Good Natured’ blog, including staff recommendations for new trails to hike, backpacking tips, and lesser-known hiking trails in Pennsylvania.